-Total project cost includes resources necessary to cover staff time, expenses and, if necessary, consultant procurement
+Total project cost includes resources necessary to cover staff time, expenses and consultant procurement (if necessary)

-44.23.02-06: Town of Ulster Route 9W Corridor Management Plan - Part Consultant Study
+44.23.02-03: Town of Ulster Route 9W Corridor Management Plan - Part Consultant Study

 This effort will focus on traffic signal timing and coordination, access management, pedestrian safety, lane configuration, alternative traffic scenarios and aesthetics along the Rte.
 9w corridor in the Town of Ulster from the 9W intersection with Ulster Avenue north to Leggs Mills Road in the hamlet of Lake Katrine.